 Clear Or Milky White Pregnancy Discharge

-A clear or milky white pregnancy discharge with a mild smell is called leukorrhea.
+A clear or milky white discharge during pregnancy with a mild smell is called leukorrhea.
 It may begin as soon as you conceive, increase with time, and last for your entire term.
 Chillax!
 It is usually normal and healthy.
 However, if this clear discharge leaks continuously or becomes thick and jelly-like, you must visit a doc.
 These changes may be a sign of preterm labour.

 White & Lumpy Pregnancy Discharge

 Pregnancy can make you more susceptible to yeast infections down there.
-An egg-white or off-white discharge that’s lumpy like cottage cheese could be a sign of it.
+An egg-white or off-white vaginal discharge during pregnancy that’s lumpy like cottage cheese could be a sign of it.
 This kind of pregnancy discharge is usually accompanied by symptoms like itching, burning, painful urination, and irritation.
 You must check with your doc immediately if you experience it.

 Green Or Yellow Pregnancy Discharge

-According to the Centers for Disease Control and Prevention (CDC), green or yellow vaginal discharge is unhealthy.
+According to the Centers for Disease Control and Prevention (CDC), green or yellow vaginal discharge during pregnancy is unhealthy.
 It’s usually a sign of a sexually transmitted infection (STI) like chlamydia or trichomoniasis.
 Unfortunately, it can cause pregnancy complications and affect the nervous system of the fetus.
 This pregnancy discharge may be accompanied by redness and irritation in the genitals or no symptoms at all.
 Remember, it needs immediate medical intervention.

 Grey Pregnancy Discharge

-Grey vaginal discharge with a strong fishy odour is a sign of bacterial infection in the vagina called bacterial vaginosis (BV).
+Grey vaginal discharge during pregnancy with a strong fishy odour is a sign of bacterial infection in the vagina called bacterial vaginosis (BV).
 Douching and maintaining poor intimate hygiene during pregnancy can make you more susceptible to the condition.
 However, it can be controlled with timely medical intervention.